swiftlang/swift/docs/Lexicon.rst

     Code that implements a language's dynamic features that aren't just compiled down to plain instructions.
 For example, Swift's runtime library includes support for dynamic casting and for the Mirror-based reflection.

+  rvalue
+    Pronounced "R-value".
+Represents an expression that can be used as a value;
+    in Swift this is nearly every expression, so we don't use the term very often.
+The term originally comes from C; the "R" refers to the "r"ight side of an assignment operator.
+Contrast with `lvalue`.

   script mode
     The parsing mode that allows top-level imperative code in a source file.